xdata-skylark/libskylark/docs/sphinx/_sources/sketching.txt

 Sparse matrices :math:`A` are currently represented as :abbr:`CombBLAS (Combinatorial BLAS)` matrices.
+As for dense sketch matrices, any part of the sparse sketch matrix can be realized without communication.
+Since the sketch matrix is sparse, we only require a "sparse" realization of the sketch matrix :math:`S` and the sketching GEMM can be computed on the random stream directly.
+Similar to the SUMMA approach for dense matrices we select what will be communicated depending on input and output dimensions.

 It is possible to sketch from a sparse matrix to a dense (and vice versa).
 The only restriction when using CombBLAS is that total number of processors has to be a square number.